yaqwsx/bcthesis/caching.md

 same label.
 We say *two multi-states $A$ and $B$ match* if and only if there is a matching sub-state in $B$ for every sub-state in $A$.
 Multi-state can be divided into sub-states in many ways.
-To decide whether two multi-states are equal, these two multi-states has to match.
+To decide whether two multi-states are equal, these two multi-states have to match.
 Provided this set-up, we can say states $A$ and $B$ are equal if and only if every sub-state from $A$ is equal to its matching state in $B$.
 As all sub-states are independent, proof of this statement is trivial.

-To be able to decide equality of any two multi-states, we define operations *split a sub-state* and *merge two sub-states* that allows transformation of every two states into matching form.
-Merging of sub-states is straightforward, we create conjunction of their path conditions a make a set union of their labels.
+To be able to decide equality of any two multi-states, we define operations *split a sub-state* and *merge two sub-states* that allow transformation of every two states into matching form.
+Merging of sub-states is straightforward, we create conjunction of their path conditions and make a set union of their labels.
 Splitting a sub-state into two sub-states is possible if clauses of the original path conditions can be split into two sets of clauses such that they are independent (share no common variable).
 We call a sub-state *trivial* if it